franeklubi/dino/README.md

 ## Acknowledgements
 * I wish to thank [nanochess (Oscar Toledo)](https://github.com/nanochess) for inspiring me to make this project and for writing his book ([Programming Boot Sector Games](https://nanochess.org/store.html)), that helped me greatly.
-* I'd also like to thank Mateusz, for helping me with coming up with the sprites included in the code.
+* I'd also like to thank Mateusz, for helping me with creating the sprites included in the code.

 <small>